 In our earlier years many of us were fortunate to always be moving onto the next big thing.
 Looking forward to the next stage with a sense of anticipation.

-There was always something happening, or about to happen in our lives from leaving home, to getting a job, falling in love, getting married, moving into a first flat, decorating our first house, having children, buying a car, family holidays, birthday parties, Christmas and more.
-In fact there was a tide of happening that swept them along without much time to make sense of everything.
+There was always something happening, or about to happen in our lives from leaving home, to getting a job, falling in love, getting married, moving into a first flat and so on and so on.

 Because our generation has mostly been focussed on having fun, acquiring stuff, trying not to age, and having a good time, I wonder as we get older is this enough?

-In reality I put it out there that the secret to the good life, and living life to the fullest is about much more than this.
+In reality I believe that the secret to the good life, and living life to the fullest is about much more than this.

 What do you think?

 Credit and Thanks: In writing this post I’ve put my spin on ideas and social observations made by Hugh Mackay in his thought provoking book The Good Life, What Makes A Life Worth Living.
 It’s definitely worth reading.

 Buy The Book

 Buy The Good Life here if you live in Australia